cruelandunusual/baillie-gifford/README.md

 In this role, you will `excel in video editing` and have the ability to `work collaboratively` within a team and `accept creative direction from senior colleagues`.
 You'll `work closely` with the Post Production Manager to ensure brand, style and tone are to the agreed brief and that post-production projects are completed to schedule and follow the Team’s processes and procedures.

-The role is responsible for `editing video and audio projects` efficiently and to a consistently `high standard` as required by the Firm, including where appropriate generating `motion graphic and animations` to either subtly reinforce a live-action campaign message, or drive the visual narrative entirely.
+The role is responsible for `editing video and audio projects` efficiently and to a consistently `high standard` as required by the Firm, including where appropriate generating `motion graphics and animations` to either subtly reinforce a live-action campaign message, or drive the visual narrative entirely.

 > [!IMPORTANT]
 > Please provide a `showreel` of your `previous work` along with your application.

 ## Responsibilities:
-Support the Post Production Manager, work closely with them to achieve the goals of the post-production area, team and Firm, carrying out work as delegated by them
+Support the Post Production Manager, work closely with them to achieve the goals of the post-production area, team and Firm, carrying out work as delegated by them.
-Follow the post-production workflow processes to the standards required by the Firm, maintaining accurate filing systems and update workflow management software.
+Follow the post-production workflow processes to the standards required by the Firm, `maintaining accurate filing systems` and `update workflow management software`.
 Where required, take a brief to grasp the team’s requirements and specifications, following the sign off of the concept by the client.
-Advise the Post Production Manager and Creative Producer of any potential post-production issues apparent with the agreed creative
+Advise the Post Production Manager and Creative Producer of any potential post-production issues apparent with the agreed creative.
-`Attend shoots` (both in-house and on location ) taking edit notes.
-Ingest footage from shoots.
-Log/input uncut rushes and sound, and synchronising and storing them into files on the system to the required standard
+`Attend shoots` (both in-house and on location ) `taking edit notes`. `Ingest footage` from shoots. `Log/input uncut rushes and sound`, and synchronising and storing them into files on the system to the required standard.
-Review the raw material and compose the edit from brief, treatment and shooting notes in an NLE application (`Adobe Premiere Pro`).
+Review the raw material and `compose the edit from brief, treatment and shooting notes` in an NLE application (`Adobe Premiere Pro`).
-`Create motion graphics` to enhance live action video where needed (Adobe Premier Pro & `After Effects`)
+`Create motion graphics` to enhance live action video where needed (Adobe Premier Pro & `After Effects`).
-Suggest and/or select `music/soundtrack`, `B-roll footage` etc, as appropriate
+Suggest and/or select `music/soundtrack`, `B-roll footage` etc, as appropriate.
-Consult with stakeholders and clients to continue developing the cut, incorporating feedback, to make edit decisions to move the work through to final cut stage
+Consult with stakeholders and clients to continue developing the cut, incorporating feedback, to make edit decisions to move the work through to final cut stage.
 When the cut is finalised, `grade the footage`, `sweeten the audio` and `purchase any B-roll` etc required.
-Add in final graphical content and liaise with colleagues regarding `risk warnings`, distribution and `deliverables`
+Add in final graphical content and liaise with colleagues regarding `risk warnings`, distribution and `deliverables`.

 ## Qualifications:
 Qualification in Filmmaking or equivalent `work experience`